-\paragraph{Scene-Instance Cross-Attention.} The scene-instance cross-attention module aggregates scene features $q_{vol}$ from the queries, improving the fusion of information by attending to the instance queries $q_{ins}$ within the scene, formulated as $q_{vol}^{\in FOV} = \text{CrossAttn}(q_{vol}^{\in FOV}, q_{ins}, q_{ins})$, where $FOV$ refers to the "field of view" which is pre-computed based on the world-to-camera transformation and selects the voxels that are visible for computation, reducing computational redundancy.
+\paragraph{Scene-Instance Cross-Attention.} This attention mechanism aggregates scene features $q_{vox}$ from instance queries, formulated as $q_{vox}^{\in FOV} = \text{CrossAttn}(q_{vox}^{\in FOV}, q_{ins}, q_{ins})$, where $FOV$ refers to the ``field of view'' which is pre-computed based on world-to-camera transformation excluding invisible voxels, reducing computational redundancy.